Slider0007/AI-on-the-edge-device/docs/Installation/DeviceProvisioning/WebInstaller.md

 Provisioning your AI-on-the-Edge device can be done easily through the Web Installer.
 This method allows you to flash the firmware, configure the device, and upload the necessary SD card content — all from your browser.

-👉 Open the [Web Installer](https://slider0007.github.io/AI-on-the-edge-device/) to begin.
+Open the [Web Installer](https://slider0007.github.io/AI-on-the-edge-device/) to begin
 ![Web Installer Home](../../../images/webinstaller_home.jpg)

 ---